Resources for

 Root | Muladhara - safety, security, trust, stability

-Disclaimer: As with most philosophical | spiritual frameworks, the scientific community offers little or inconsistent supporting material evidence.
-However, the interventions and therapy techniques, within this philosophical framework, are supported by consistent, measurable mental health outcomes in the scientific literature.
+Disclaimer: As with most philosophical frameworks, the scientific community offers little or inconsistent supporting material evidence.
+However, the interventions and therapy techniques, within this framework, are supported by consistent, measurable mental health outcomes in the scientific literature.
 These resources are complementary.
-You will NEVER be asked to participate in any topic or activity that is not directly aligned with your personal beliefs AND supports your goals for therapy.
+You will NEVER be asked to participate in any topic or activity that is not directly align with your personal beliefs or goals.